itsjennaz/cs386-group1/deliverables/D2-Requirements.md

 **Basic Flow**:

-1. User will browse item and select which items to be notified about .
+1. User will browse and select which items to be notified about .
 2. The user can than select their notification preference.
 3. To be notified Via SMS the user will enter their phone number.
 4. The user will now receive catered notifications on the specified products.